satishdotpatel/satishdotpatel.github.io/_posts/2024-01-11-kubernetes-cluster-autoscaler-with-magnum-capi.markdown

 ### Check logs of CAPI driver

-Go to clusterapi managment cluster to check status of cluster and logs of autoscaler
+Go to clusterapi managment cluster to check status of cluster and logs of autoscaler.

 ```
 $ kubectl get cluster -n magnum-system